flare-labs-ltd/fasset-bots/README.md

 The two assumptions are:

-- A healthy ecosystem of liquidity pool providers that function over the flare network and make it possible to exchange large amounts of agent collateral for f-asset keeping the price aligned with the flare price oracle.
+- A healthy ecosystem of liquidity pool providers that function over the flare network and make it possible to exchange large amounts of agent's vault collateral for f-asset, while keeping the price aligned with the flare price oracle.
 Note that Flare uses v2-uniswap inspired dex called [Blaze Swap](https://blazeswap.xyz/).
-- Flash loan accessibility of the agent's collateral token.
-This is meant to be solved soon by making agent's collateral flash-loanable.
+- Vault collateral's flash loan accessibility.
+This is meant to be solved soon by making agent's vault collateral flash-loanable.

 ## How it works

 Every agent in the f-asset system holds two types of collateral - vault and pool.
 Vault collateral is usually a stablecoin, and pool collateral is always the wrapped native token.
 The implemented arbitrage strategy using a liquidated agent follows the steps below:
-- flash loan an optimal value of vault collateral,
+- flash loan an optimal value of vault collateral (for calculations, see `notes/README.md`),
 - swap vault collateral for f-asset on a given dex,
 - liquidate obtained f-asset and receive vault and pool collateral,
 - swap pool collateral on another given dex for vault collateral,